a-tabaza/binding_music/README.md

 # Binding Text, Images, Graphs, and Audio for Music Representation Learning

-This repo contains the [code](https://github.com/a-tabaza/binding_music/blob/main/fairouz/notebooks/model.ipynb) for inference, and [evaluation](https://github.com/a-tabaza/binding_music/blob/main/fairouz/checkpoints/code/load_checkpoint.ipynb) for the paper Binding Text, Images, Graphs, and Audio for Music Representation Learning
+This repo contains the [code](https://github.com/a-tabaza/binding_music/blob/main/fairouz/notebooks/model.ipynb) for inference, and [evaluation](https://github.com/a-tabaza/binding_music/blob/main/fairouz/checkpoints/code/load_checkpoint.ipynb) for the paper ``Binding Text, Images, Graphs, and Audio for Music Representation Learning``

+## Abstract
+In the field of Information Retrieval and Natural Language Processing, text embeddings play a significant role in tasks such as classification, clustering, and topic modeling.
+However, extending these embeddings to abstract concepts such as music, which involves multiple modalities, presents a unique challenge.
+Our work addresses this challenge by integrating rich multi-modal data into a unified joint embedding space.
+This space includes textual, visual, acoustic, and graph-based modality features.
+By doing so, we mirror cognitive processes associated with music interaction and overcome the disjoint nature of individual modalities.
+The resulting joint low-dimensional vector space facilitates retrieval, clustering, embedding space arithmetic, and cross-modal retrieval tasks.
+Importantly, our approach carries implications for music information retrieval and recommendation systems.
+Furthermore, we propose a novel multi-modal model that integrates various data types—text, images, graphs, and audio—for music representation learning.
+Our model aims to capture the complex relationships between different modalities, enhancing the overall understanding of music.
+By combining textual descriptions, visual imagery, graph-based structures, and audio signals, we create a comprehensive representation that can be leveraged for a wide range of music-related tasks.
+Notably, our model demonstrates promising results in music classification, recommendation systems.

 ### Nomic Maps
 #### Text Embedding Maps